victorjordan95/zappts/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) as a front-end test, for Zappts Company!

 You can run locally or [access it online](zappts-login.surge.sh)

+I would like to thank you for the opportunity and I hope you like the result!

 ## Available Scripts